kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 them.
 It does so by retrieving the full list of available resources from ResourceSlice objects, tracking which of those resources have already been allocated to existing ResourceClaims, and then selecting from those resources that remain.

-The exact resources selected are subject to the constraints provided in any ResourceClaimParameters or ResourceClassParameters associated with the ResourceClaim.
+The only kind of supported resources at the moment are devices.
+A device instance has a name and several attributes and capacities.
+Devices get selected through CEL expressions which check those attributes and capacities.
+In addition, the set of selected devices also can be restricted to sets which meet certain constraints.

-The chosen resource is recorded in the ResourceClaim status together with any vendor-specific parameters, so when a pod is about to start on a node, the resource driver on the node has all the information it needs to prepare the resource.
+The chosen resource is recorded in the ResourceClaim status together with any vendor-specific configuration, so when a pod is about to start on a node, the resource driver on the node has all the information it needs to prepare the resource.